NexPlayer/TizenWebOS/README.md

 ***

-# NexPlayer for Tizen{docsify-ignore-all}
+# NexPlayer for Tizen and WebOS{docsify-ignore-all}

 ## Abstract
-NexPlayer™ provides a media player for Smart TVs operating on Tizen.
+NexPlayer™ provides a media player for Smart TVs operating on Tizen and WebOS.
 It includes support for HLS, DASH, and progressive download.

 The default UI is easily customizable to fit the user&#xB4;s personal preferences (e.g. icons, colors, etc).